top of page

 I’m Christina Macadam.
 I spent many years as a teacher before deciding that I wanted to work on a deeper level with children and adolescents and adults.
 This led me to train as a psychodynamic psychotherapist.

 I completed my clinical training at the Tavistock and Portman NHS Foundation Trust, qualifying me to work with children, adolescents, adults and families.
 Before this, I did a pre-clinical Masters at the Anna Freud Centre, which provided an in-depth understanding of development from infancy to adulthood.
-I am currently in adult analytic training with the Society of Analytical Psychology.

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP) and the British Psychoanalytic Council (BPC) and adhere to their strict code of ethics.
 I am also a member of the Tavistock Society of Psychotherapists (TSP).
 I have regular clinical supervision and personal therapy.
 This ensures that my work is of the highest standard.